 The Industrial Revolution and the Sudden Valuation of Henequen

 Until, when the second half of the XNUMXth century arrived, with the Industrial Revolution spreading from England to the world, the demand for ropes, bags, threads, rugs, hammocks and, soon, for mere fiber for a panoply increased. of other purposes.

-The already privileged large landowners were faced with what they would come to call Green Gold / Oro Verde: or henequen, Mexican name for a type of agave (agave fourcroydes) originating in the eastern part of the Yucatan peninsula.
+The already privileged large landowners were faced with what they would come to call Green Gold / Oro Verde: henequen, Mexican name for a type of agave (fourcroydes agave) originating in the eastern part of the Yucatan peninsula.